dougeby/IntuneDocs/intune/get-started-users.md

 4. Assign the user a **Location**, then switch Intune to **on**.

   > ![NOTE]
   > This will use one of your licenses for this user.
-If this is your live environment, you can turn this off to re-assign this license to a real user at another time.
+If you are using your live environment, you can turn off using this license later to reassign it to a real user.

 5. Select **Save**.